 Treat with toys, not candy

 This year, when you buy treats to hand out to the little ghosts and goblins that knock on your door, think beyond the traditional candy bars, suckers and gum to the variety of non-sweet and non-edible treats now available.
-All sorts of miniature toys, stickers and non-food favors can be found amidst the candy bars and suckers in the Halloween treat section of your local supermarket or department store.
+All sorts of miniature toys, stickers and non-food favors can be found along with the candy bars and suckers in the Halloween treat section of your local supermarket or department store.

 Choose one of these or use them as a springboard for other possibilities throughout the store.
-Examples of non-food treats that make great Halloween treats include balloons, crayons, Halloween-themed pencils or stickers, temporary tattoos, whistles, miniature plastic animals, miniature cars, packages of baseball cards and rubber spiders or worms.
-According to a study published in the Journal of Nutrition Education and Behavior, when given a choice, kids aged 3 to 14 are just as likely to choose a toy as a piece of candy.
+Examples of non-food treats that make great Halloween treats include balloons, crayons, Halloween-themed pencils or stickers, temporary tattoos, whistles, miniature plastic animals, miniature cars, packages of baseball cards, and rubber spiders or worms.
+According to a study published in the Journal of Nutrition Education and Behavior, when given a choice, kids ages 3 to 14 are just as likely to choose a toy as a piece of candy.

 Do yourself a favor!

 Offering non-food treats benefits not only the Halloween doorbell ringer, but the person handing out the treats as well.
 Why?
 Because there is no leftover candy sitting around giving out "eat me" messages.
 Any favors not given out can simply be boxed up and stored for next year's trick-or-treaters.

 If you're not interested in giving out non-food treats, at least consider offering a non-sweet alternative.
 Some examples include cheese and cracker packages, sugar-free gum, cheese sticks, individually wrapped sticks of beef jerky, juice-box packages and small packages of nuts, raisins or pretzels.
 Or on chilly Halloween nights, what would be more welcome than a package of instant cocoa mix?
 Once home, it could be combined with hot water to help wash down other treats received.